Lewis & Clarke: 2017–present

 Recording as the duo Cedar Sparks, in 2017 Lou Rogai teamed up with Railroad Earth's Tim Carbone to adapt a passage of James Joyce's Finnegans Wake for the Waywords and Meansigns project.
 Rogai had previously engineered Carbone's solo recording for the project in 2015.

-Cedar Sparks released "Gathering Song" in December 2018 on Lo-Hi Records.
-The holiday song inspired by It's A Wonderful Life.

-In June 2018 Rogai released a movement of instrumental music,Implications in D Major; An Adagio for Chamber Strings.
+In June 2018 Rogai released a movement of instrumental music, Implications in D Major; An Adagio for Chamber Strings.

 Lou Rogai composed the main instrumental score for Essere Amato, a film written and directed by Bas-Tzion Beahan.
 The soundtrack was released on Calabasas Records in March 2019 and features Rogai, John Taylor, David Scott Stone, and Paul Beahan.

+In November 2019 Rogai released Cathedral, an experimental/neoclassical album of mainly instrumental work.
+All Around Sound noted it as "a beautiful and meditative piece of art that surprises and delights by virtue of its embrace and suspension of traditional form and its avant-garde approach".
+The piece was performed live with a twelve-piece chamber ensemble for COToA 2019.